esingedik/Turkish-MWP-Corpora-and-Code/README.md

 [^3]: [Turkish-GloVe by inzva](https://github.com/inzva/Turkish-GloVe)

 ## License
-This Turkish MWP Corpora is made available under the [Open Data Commons Attribution License](http://opendatacommons.org/licenses/by/1.0/).
+This Turkish MWP Corpora and code is made available under the [Open Data Commons Attribution License](http://opendatacommons.org/licenses/by/1.0/).
 This is a human-readable summary of the ODC-BY 1.0 license.
 Read the [LICENSE](LICENSE) file for details.

 You are free: